-About the Author: Savannah Todd
+About the Author: Jay Clark

 Why Adobe Creative Suite Is Still the Gold Standard for Creatives